geovedi/book-notes/2022/confidence-man.notes.md

 ## Out Like Flynn
 - Introduction:
-  - The text discusses events surrounding Michael Flynn, Donald Trump's national security adviser, during the transition period and early days of Trump's presidency.
+  - Events surrounding Michael Flynn, Donald Trump's national security adviser, during the transition period and early days of Trump's presidency.
   - It reveals warnings about Flynn's suitability for the role and his interactions with Russian officials.
 - Flynn's Background and Transition:
   - Michael Flynn joined Trump's campaign despite lacking significant foreign-policy experience.